Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The vast majority of businesses with an online presence needs to invest in some type of customer service software.

 If you’re currently using email or web forms for customer support inquiries and you’re not able to keep up with the volume, it’s time to upgrade your process.

 Phone support and email are fine if you’re only getting a handful of customer service requests per day or week.
 But at scale, this is difficult to manage.
 This is especially true for larger organizations with multiple departments.

-If your current system has slow response times and your agents are backed up with messages and requests, it’s time to consider customer service software.
+If your current system has mediocre response times, and your agents are backed up with messages and requests, you need customer service software.

 For small businesses with just one or two customer service agents to enterprises with hundreds or thousands of customer support reps, there is customer service software out there to accommodate the needs of everyone.